MAJORS

 Social Studies Education

-Special Education: Mild and Intense Intervention P-12
+Special Education: Mild & Intense Intervention P-12, BA

-Majors in College of Agriculture
+College of Agriculture

-Majors in College of Health and Human Sciences
+College of Health and Human Sciences

 Early Childhood Education and Exceptional Needs